Michael Grandage: Charity

 In 2013, Grandage formed his charity MGCfutures, dedicated to supporting the work of young theatre makers and theatre audiences of the future.
 Initially, its educational work ran alongside the activities of MGC's work in the West End including the formation of a Youth Theatre.
 In 2014, when it acquired registered charity status, its reach became much wider.
 Since 2016 it has offered annual bursaries to young theatre makers including directors, producers, designers, writers, performers and all creative artists.
 In 2017 it piloted a new scheme, Theatregoers for Life, designed to encourage young people to start a meaningful relationship with live performance by supporting and encouraging independent theatre-going to regional theatres.
 In 2021, the bursary scheme celebrated its first five years with a record number of 33 recipients receiving over £118,000 to help the industry back to work following the Covid pandemic.
 By 2024, the scheme had awarded more than £500,000 to over 140 theatre makers.
-The charity's patrons include Dame Judi Dench, Dawn French, Nicole Kidman, Jude Law, Daniel Radcliffe, Sir Simon Russell Beale, Aidan Turner and David Walliams.
+The charity's patrons include Dame Judi Dench, Dawn French, Nicole Kidman, Jude Law, Daniel Radcliffe, Aidan Turner, Dame Penelope Wilton, Luke Evans and Emma Corrin.